Workplace Discrimination Attorney in San Francisco County

 Greg Wood's two decades of courtroom and arbitration experience set our firm apart.
 As a Super Lawyer, he has earned peer recognition and respect from clients and other attorneys alike.
 Our reputation is built on strategic case preparation, targeted advocacy, and timely, honest communication every step of the way.

-When you contact us, you work with a workplace discrimination lawyer in San Francisco County who understands both the nuances of Bay Area employment law and the challenges employees encounter.
+When you contact us, you will work with a workplace discrimination lawyer in San Francisco County who understands both the nuances of Bay Area employment law and the challenges employees encounter.
 We bring results-driven representation and personalized support to every case.

 What Counts as Workplace Discrimination?